Table of Contents

 - Holistic review: While significant, the SAT score is usually one of many factors in a comprehensive admission process.
 It complements grades, extracurricular activities, essays, and interviews.

-Common misconceptions about the SAT scoring system
+Common Misconceptions about the SAT scoring system

 Debunking myths around the SAT scoring system can alleviate unnecessary stress and guide proper preparation: